Bartor/d-linked-list-test/README.md

+# Itroduction

+A friend of mine inspired me to write this optimization of accessing particular indexes of a linked lists by caching indexes visited previously.
+These don't take into consideration deleting etc., it's a very basic implementation.

 ## Results

+# Data

 50 000 elements in the list, time to ask for 50 000 random indexes.
 Note that the times were taken from a single run and arent' very precise.